A party may appeal to the General Division of the High Court only against an order of a tribunal for one of the following cases:

 When to serve

-Within 7 days of the date of filing the application for leave to appeal.
+Within 7 days of the date of filing the application for leave or permission to appeal.

 How to file